garrettdotdev/workmail-lambda/README.md

 ## Development
 This project is actively being developed, and not all features are fully functional.
 The following items are still in progress:

+- **Full API Functionality**: Primary focus at the moment.
+The `workmail_create` and `workmail_cancel` functions are not yet fully implemented.
-- **Complete Unit and Integration Tests**: Test files are in place but require implementation for both create and cancel functions.
+- **Complete Unit and Integration Tests**: Test files are in place but currently fail because they're behind the times.
+On my list to update these.
-- **Full API Functionality**: Ensure the API endpoints create and delete WorkMail organizations as expected.
-- **Input Validation**: Ensure that input validation aligns with the JSON schema definitions.
-- **Error Handling**: Improve error handling for edge cases and failed API calls.
-- **Security Improvements**: Store and access secrets securely via AWS Secrets Manager.

 ## Usage
 To create a WorkMail organization, send a POST request to the `/workmail/create` endpoint.
 An example request body might look like this: